MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-photos.md

 # Capture and share photos

-HoloLens users can take photos at any time and share photos through chat during a call or meeting.
+Dynamics 365 Guides HoloLens users can take photos at any time and share photos through chat during a call or meeting.

 ## Take a photo